 Ensure that your agent is also licensed with your state; their continuing education is up to date and that he or she doesn't have any complaint issues with your state department of insurance (DOI).
 To check if your agent has complaints, call your state DOI office.
 Some states can even verify an agent's license via a link on the states DOI website.
 Indiana's Sircon Consumer Inquiry system is an example of this.

 Finally, insurance is not a one size fits all package.
-You should go over the available plans with your health insurance agent and see the terms in a carrier provided document.
+You should go over the available plans with your health insurance agent and see the terms in a carrier-provided document.
 Even honest brokers have trouble when giving an account of things on the phone, and this can lead to disputes after the sale.
 We are in Indianapolis, and we offer face to face meetings to our customers.
 You can meet with your agent when enrolling and to review the insurance plan materials that you selected with us.
 Hiring a local agent near you will make it easy for you to settle questions that may arise in the future, or in case, you want to alter the selected plan.

-Although most agent – brokers have the option to set an appointment online (including us), it is advised to call an agent prior to setting a time to meet.
+Although most agents – brokers have the option to set an appointment online (including us), it is advised to call an agent prior to setting a time to meet.
 This way, you can do an interview with them, and you will be sure that you are meeting the right person who can handle your situation.
 Often, if you set an appointment online with me I will call up to introduce myself and see how I can best help you.
 This allows me to first make sure there are products available to meet your needs and it also allows me to be better prepared to help you when we meet or do a video conference.
-Call us if you need a local health insurance agent in Indianapolis or central Indiana.
+Call us if you need a local Indianapolis health insurance agent or central Indiana.
 You can also book an appointment right here at indyhealthagent.com.
 Let us provide the best medical plan for you.
 We look forward to working with you.

 3 Hacks for Small Biz to Provide Employee Benefits at no Cost